 - Start via a receipt with barcode

-Confirmation of withdrawal and end of order
+Confirmation of the removal at the acknowledgement button of the compartment display and end of order

-Pick-to-Light in assembly
+Support in assembly and production

-You can read more about this in the article: Pick-to-Light Assembly
+You can read more about this in the article: Pick-to-Light-Assembly

 Performance increases by up to 40%.
 Due to the targeted support of the accesses to the storage compartment, the quality also increases by more than 15%.
 This minimises picking errors and teach-in time.

 The ROI calculation and the costs